-Cotswolds Plus, the newly accredited Local Visitor Economy Partnership (LVEP) led by Cotswolds Tourism, is now up and running joining the national portfolio of 22 accredited LVEPs.
-The Cotswold Plus LVEP partners include Marketing Cheltenham, Visit Gloucester, Visit Gloucestershire, Visit DeanWye and the Cotswold National Landscape.
-The work of the LVEP is concentrated on co-ordinating regional activity to eradicate duplication and improve collaboration, ensuring a cohesive strategic approach across the visitor economy that aligns local and regional priorities with national strategic goals.
+Cotswolds Plus, one of just 22 nationally accredited Local Visitor Economy Partnerships (LVEPs) is now well established.
+Led by Cotswolds Tourism, the Cotswold Plus LVEP partners include Marketing Cheltenham, Visit Gloucester, Visit Gloucestershire, Visit DeanWye and the Cotswold National Landscape.
+The LVEP is working to provide a unified voice for the regional visitor economy, to ensure better co-ordination of regional activity and to help align local and regional priorities with national strategic goals.

 The LVEP has eight agreed workstreams: sustainability (transport and active travel); sustainability (business practices and bio-diversity); accessibility and inclusion; skills and training; research and data; business support; travel trade; and business events.
-LVEP status affords us greatly enhanced support from the national tourism body, VisitEngland, including amongst other potential benefits additional training, toolkits and advice.
-One of the toolkits that will be available to Cotswolds Tourism staff covers Grant Funding and Bid Writing.
+Each workstream has an associated action plan clearly outlining work areas where the LVEP will lead activity, areas where the LVEP will look to influence and areas where the LVEP will monitor relevant activities being undertaken by other organisations.
+A number of co-ordinated bids have been submitted to partner councils for UKSPF/REF funding to enable some of this activity to take place.